shubham454/Azure_DE/README.md

-# AWS-GLUE-pyspark-python
+# Azure_data_engineer_DATABRICKS_ADF
-End to end project using AWS glue and services
+End to end project using Databricks and Azure Services